NGC 4993, the shell galaxy host of GW170817: constraints on the recent galactic merger: Introduction

 \section{Introduction}

-NGC\,4993 galaxy is the host of the optical counterpart \citep[SS17a,][]{sss17a} of the gravitational-wave event GW170817 \citep{gw17}.
-The gravitational waves were accompanied with a short gamma-ray burst (sGRB), GRB170817A, and followed by the ultraviolet, optical and near-infrared emission.
-The event is explained as a binary neutron star coalescence.
+The galaxy \object{NGC\,4993} is the host of the electromagnetic counterpart \citep[SSS17a,][]{sss17a} of the gravitational-wave event \object{GW170817} \citep{gw17}.
+The gravitational waves were accompanied by a short gamma-ray burst (sGRB), \object{GRB170817A}, and followed by the ultraviolet, optical, and near-infrared emission.
+The event is explained as a binary-neutron-star (BNS) coalescence.

-NGC\,4993 is an early-type galaxy. \cite{4993decam} argued that the properties they measured, qualify the galaxy as an atypical sGRB host (see their Figure\,2).
-Similarly, \cite{fo17} concluded that NGC\,4993 is superlative in terms of its large luminosity, old stellar population age, and low star formation rate compared to previous short GRB hosts.
-On the other hand, \cite{my17} found out NGC\,4993 to be at the old end of the stellar-age range but similar to some host galaxies of sGRBs.
-According to \cite{4993env}, NGC\,4993 is consistent with the distributions seen for sGRBs although the offset of the GW170817 source position, with respect to the galactic center and normalized by the effective radius of the galaxy, is closer than about 90\,\% of short GRBs.
-All three works agree that there is no or very little ongoing star formation in the galaxy.
-However, the situation for NGC\,4993 is bit more complex.
-The galaxy shows several signs that it underwent a relatively recent galactic merger\footnote{In this paper, the term `merger' always refers to the merger of galaxies, not to the binary neutron star coalescence}, thus the binary neutron star could have come from the secondary galaxy that had different properties.
+The galaxy NGC\,4993 is calssified as an early type. \cite{4993decam} argue that the properties they measured, qualify the galaxy as an atypical sGRB host (see their Figure\,2).
+Similarly, \cite{fo17} conclude that NGC\,4993 is superlative in terms of its large luminosity, old stellar population age, and low star formation rate compared to the previous sGRB hosts.
+On the other hand, \cite{my17} find NGC\,4993 to be at the old end of the range of stellar ages, but similar to some host galaxies of sGRBs.
+According to \cite{4993env}, NGC\,4993 is consistent with the distributions seen for sGRBs, although the offset of the GW170817 source position, with respect to the galactic center and normalized by the effective radius of the galaxy, is closer than about 90\,\% of sGRBs.
+All three works agree that there is no, or very little, ongoing star formation in the galaxy.
+However, the situation for NGC\,4993 is a bit more complicated.
+The galaxy shows several signs that it underwent a relatively recent galactic merger\footnote{In this paper, the term `merger' always refers to the merger of galaxies, not to the BNS coalescence}.
+Thus, the BNS may have come from the secondary galaxy that had different properties.
 The following evidence suggests that the accreted secondary was a smaller late-type galaxy.

-NGC\,4993, also known as the shell galaxy MC\,1307--231 \citep{mc83}, possesses several stellar shells visible already in Digitized Sky Survey (DSS) images and even more pronounced in recent Hubble Space Telescope (HST) archival data.
+Also known as the shell galaxy MC\,1307--231 \citep{mc83}, NGC\,4993, possesses several stellar shells already visible in Digitized Sky Survey (DSS) images and even more pronounced in the recent Hubble Space Telescope (HST) archival data.
 Shell galaxies account for roughly 10\,\% of early-type galaxies \citep[e.g.,][]{mc83,at13}.
-Their origin and properties are well explained by a model, where the shells are made of stars from a galaxy accreted on the host on a highly eccentric orbit \citep[e.g.,][]{q84, dc86, hq88, e12sg, illsg17}.
+Their origin and properties are well-explained by a model where the shells are made of stars from a galaxy accreted on the host on a highly eccentric orbit \citep[e.g.,][]{q84, dc86, hq88, e12sg, bilek15, illsg17}.